EdenIsHereToStay/orlando-devs-website/Project Overview.md

 - **Job Board**: We’re developing a job board to connect local developers with career opportunities.
 - **Responsive Design**: The site will be fully responsive, offering a seamless experience on both desktop and mobile devices.
 - **AI-driven Recommendations**: Manny will implement AI-powered features that deliver personalized content to users based on their activity and preferences.

+New Additions:
+- **Progressive Web App (PWA)**: The team is working on a PWA version of the site to improve performance on mobile devices and allow for **offline browsing**.
+- **Real-Time Notifications**: Web push notifications for community events and urgent updates.

 ---

 ### **8. Communication & Collaboration Channels**